LLNL/RAJA/docs/sphinx/user_guide/tutorial/teams_basic.rst

   * ``RAJA::expt::loop`` methods to express algorithms
     in terms of nested for loops.

-In this example, we introduce the RAJA Teams framework and discuss hierarchical loop-based parallelism.
-Development with RAJA Teams occurs inside an execution space.
+In this example, we introduce the RAJA Launch framework and discuss hierarchical loop-based parallelism.
+Development with RAJA Launch occurs inside an execution space.
 The execution space is launched using the ``RAJA::expt::launch`` method::